Designing quantum chemistry algorithms with just-in-time compilation: Future Work and Limitations

 {\bf Screening techniques}.
 The intrinsic scalings of the Coulomb and exchange terms are different.
 The number of significant Coulomb terms increases quadratically, while the number of significant exchange terms increases linearly with respect to the system size.
 It is more efficient to evaluate the Coulomb and exchange terms separately.
 In some quantum chemistry packages such as TeraChem, the Coulomb terms are efficiently evaluated with J-engine \cite{j_engine_original}.
 Besides the Schwartz inequality, which gives a rigorous upper bound, other estimates can further eliminate the unnecessary calculations.
 For example, the MBIE \cite{MBIE}, QQR \cite{qqr}, and CSAM \cite{CSAM}.
-MBIE provides a rigorous upperbound, but it is expensive to calcuate.
-QQR and CSAM take advantage of distance dependence in their estimates, hence improving the performance for large systems.
-But those estimates are less rigorous.
+MBIE provides a rigorous upperbound, but it is expensive to calculate.
+QQR and CSAM exploit distance dependence in their estimates, offering tighter bounds for large systems at the cost of reduced rigor compared to the Schwarz inequality.
+Integrating these screening strategies into JoltQC is straightforward: because the screening is performed on the host before kernel dispatch, it is independent of the JIT-compiled kernels and can be swapped without recompilation.